AndroidCrazyRomTeamProjects/galaxy-alpha-x-locker/README.md

 - The ring dosnt fill all the screen when unlocked
 - The effects plays too fast on some devices
-- Carier Text shows as NO SIM INSERTED on newer android version(X Locker bug)
+- Carrier Text shows as NO SIM INSERTED on newer android version(X Locker bug)
-- When launching the camera from the lockscreen the camera frezzers on android 12(x locker bug???)

  # Special thanks
  - X locker team for making this framework possible